Armenian last names have repetitive, yet unique patterns. Every nation in the world has specific last names that are typical of that nation.

 Armenian last names generally fall into five specific categories: Aristocracy, Parent, Geography, Occupation or Physical Trait.

 Common Armenian last name No.1: Harutyunyan

-This is probably the most common and usual Armenian surname you’re able to meet in Armenia.
-It also has other variations such as Harutyunian, Harutiunyan, Arutyunyan or Arutiunian.
+This is probably the most common and usual Armenian surname you’ll come across in Armenia.
+It has other variations such as Harutyunian, Harutiunyan, Arutyunyan or Arutiunian.

 ‘Harutyun’ in Armenian has the meaning of ‘resurrection’.

 Harutyunyan is a very widespread last name among Armenians and it is connected with the resurrection of Jesus Christ.
 Mostly, this is because Armenians were the first to adopt Christianity as their state religion.

 There is a great number of famous Armenians with this surname like Alexander Harutyunyan – world-famous Armenian composer and pianist widely known for his trumpet concerto.